Hesperian Health Guides

 3

 It is always safer to take medicine by mouth.
 Sometimes, however, an infection is so bad that you need to give medicine by injection.
 Learn how to give injections from an experienced health worker.
 The injections described on this page are not like the anesthetic injections in Chapter 9 of this book — you must inject these medicines into a large muscle in the buttocks or arm.
-For more instructions on this kind of injection, see Chapter 9 (pages 65-74) of Where There Is No Doctor.
+For more instructions on this kind of injection, see Chapter 9 (pages 65 to 74) of Where There Is No Doctor.

 For severe infection: There are 2 kinds of penicillin to inject.